Jegge/OldMoofKit/README.md

 S/X 2           | :white_check_mark: |  :white_check_mark: | [vanbike-lib](https://github.com/Poket-Jony/vanbike-lib/tree/main)
 S/X 3           | :x:                |  :x:                | [VanMoofKit](https://github.com/SvenTiigi/VanMoofKit), [PyMoof](https://github.com/quantsini/pymoof/tree/main)

+*Not tested* means that it should work in theory, but since I could not lay may hands on such a bike this is a bit of an uncharted territory.
+Should you own a SmartBike or a Electified S/X I would appreciate if you could confirm that OldMoofKit works, or else help me debug the issue.

 ## Installation

 ### Swift Package Manager